-A will, for example, is one of the most important documents you'll arrange in your lifetime.
-Without a will you'll have no control over what happens to your estate and your assets will be distributed according to the laws of intestacy, which may not be the way you planned.
+A Will, for example, is one of the most important documents you'll arrange in your lifetime.
+Without a Will, you have no control over what happens to your estate and your assets will be distributed according to the laws of intestacy, which may not be the way you planned.
 For instance, if you and your partner are not married or in a civil partnership, they stand to inherit nothing from your estate because of how intestacy laws prioritise asset distribution.
 Will planning is just one absolutely essential part of the wider estate planning process.

 Likewise, there may be a time in the future when you don't have the mental capacity to make decisions, or you would prefer for loved ones to do so on your behalf.
-If you haven’t got a valid lasting power of attorney (LPA), the Court of Protection may need to get involved.
+If you haven’t got a valid lasting power of attorney (LPA) in these circumstances, the Court of Protection may need to get involved.
 This can be a lengthy and costly process, and your appointed attorney may not be the person you would have chosen to make decisions when you can't.
 Thus, assigning an LPA should be an integral part of your asset planning too.

 Mitigate inheritance tax